georust/rinex/README.md

 ## RINEX record

-The `Rinex` structure comprises the header previously defined, and the `Record` which contains the data payload.
+The `Rinex` structure comprises the `header` previously defined, and the `record` which contains the data payload.

-The `Record` is optionnal at the moment to handle CRINEX Obs data that we are not able to parse directly.
+The _record_ is optionnal at the moment to handle `CRINEX` Observation Data that we are not able to parse directly.

-The `Record` definition varies with the type of Rinex file, refer to its definition in the API and the specific documentation down below, for the type of file you are interested in.
+The `record` is a complex structure of HashMap (_dictionaries_) whose definition varies with the type of RINEX file.
+Refer to its definition in the API and the specific documentation down below, for the type of file you are interested in.

-`Record` is a complex structure of HashMap (_dictionaries_), which definition may vary.
-The first indexing at the moment, is always an `epoch`, that is, data is sorted by the sampling timestamp.
+`record` is always first indexed by an `epoch`, that is, data is sorted by the sampling timestamp.

 ## `Epoch` object